MrPrakash-2001/practice-postgresql/README.md

 - Added and manipulated structured data using `JSONB`.
 - Queried nested fields with `->` and `->>`.
 - Used `@>`, `jsonb_set`, and casting for filtering.

+### ✅ Day 11 – Common Table Expressions (CTEs)

+- Simplified complex queries using `WITH` clause.
+- Implemented recursive CTEs to solve factorial and tree-like problems.
+- Used CTEs with `JOIN`, `UPDATE`, and real-world filtering logic.

 ---